What difference does it make if I join the church, as long as I attend regularly and support its programs?

 - The local church administers the impactful ordinances of baptism and communion and is itself the “pillar and buttress of truth.”
 (1 Tim.
 3:15)

-- It is through the shepherding ministry of godly leadership that helps us resist our sin natures while upholding righteous standards in the body.
+- The shepherding ministry of godly leadership helps us resist our sin natures while upholding righteous standards in the body.
 (1 Cor.
 5:9-13)

 The early church seemed to be adept at clearly determining who was established in the congregation.
 We are persuaded that membership most effectively does this today, by identifying the shepherds and the flock to one another.
 Consequently, we encourage formal commitment to the local church.

 In making this commitment, a Christian maximizes the benefit to him/herself.
-It ensures involvement in God’s great, transcendent plan to make for Himself a new people wo will one inhabit a New Heave and a New Earth filled with His glory
+It ensures involvement in God’s great, transcendent plan to make for Himself a new people wo will one day inhabit a New Heaven and a New Earth filled with His glory.

 To begin the process of church membership, please complete our membership application, and return it to an elder, pastor or to the church office.
 An elder will follow up with you shortly after to discuss further your desire for membership.
 You can download the application here.